allenai/allennlp/tutorials/getting_started/another_model_example.md

 decoding on it, and it converts integers into strings to make things human-readable (e.g., for the demo).
 This is a simple model, so we only need to worry about the second function here.

 Alright, we've got ourselves a model.
-We can run the tests again using `pytest`, and confirm that our model can indeed be trained on our tiny dataset, and that saving and loading works correctly.
+We can run the tests again using `pytest` and confirm that our model can indeed be trained on our tiny dataset, and that saving and loading works correctly.
 Now let's train it on some real data!

-But wait, you say, you never explained the JSON configuration file that you used in the test!
-Well, that file is basically identical to a file that we'll use to train the model on real data, so let's just look at that one instead.

 ## Step five: train the model